 2 Student Resource Sheet

 Peking Acrobats

 Questions to Think About:

 - What do the Peking Acrobats have in common with other acrobats you've seen?
-How are they different? - What elements of China's culture, history or everyday life do you see in the performance?
+How are they different? - What everyday objects do you see in the performance and how are the artists using them?

-The Performers

-The Peking Acrobats are from the People's Republic of China.
+The Performers The Peking Acrobats are from the People's Republic of China.
 They have performed all over the world for more than 50 years.
 Unlike most Chinese acrobatic companies, the Peking Acrobats are accompanied by live music.
 Objects of daily life-chairs, tables, poles, ladders, bowls, plates, bottles, and jars-are often used for props as the troupe performs dazzling feats of acrobatics, contortion, martial arts, aerial acts, juggling and more.

-The Performance

-The acrobats will do their best to impress with amazing acts, such as spinning plates on sticks, juggling objects with their feet, balancing human pyramids on top of moving bicycles, twisting their bodies into all kinds of shapes, and much more.
+The Performance The acrobats will do their best to impress with amazing acts, such as spinning plates on sticks, juggling objects with their feet, balancing human pyramids on top of moving bicycles, twisting their bodies into all kinds of shapes, and much more.
 The acrobats perform alone (solo) or with others (in a group or "ensemble").
 Each act requires strength, flexibility and concentration.
 Group acts also need the performers to cooperate well with each other.
 One person's carelessness puts everyone in danger.

-History of Chinese Acrobats

-Acrobatics developed over 2,500 years ago in the Wuqiao area of China's Hebei Province.
+History of Chinese Acrobats Acrobatics developed over 2,500 years ago in the Wuqiao area of China's Hebei Province.
 As people didn't have television or other electronic inventions, they learned new skills that developed into complicated acrobatics.
-Using their imaginations, they took everyday objects like tables, chairs, jars, plates and bowls and practiced juggling and balancing with them.
+Using their imagination, they took everyday objects like tables, chairs, jars, plates and bowls and practiced juggling and balancing with them.
 Acrobatic acts became a feature at celebrations, like harvest festivals.
 Soon the art form caught the attention of emperors who helped spread the acrobats' popularity.
 As their audience grew, acrobats added traditional dance, eye-catching costumes, music and theatrical techniques to their performances to make the experience even more enjoyable and entertaining.

-Acrobatic Families

-Like European acrobatic troupes, many Chinese troupes were family-owned, and several still are today.
-Family troupes would keep the techniques of their acts secret, teaching them only to their children and other close relatives.
-Touring the countryside as street performers, certain families became successful for their signature acts.
-Two famous acrobatic families were the Dung family, known for their magic acts, and the Chen Family, known for their unique style of juggling.

-Acrobatics in the People's Republic of China

-In October 1949, a communist government came into power in China.
-China's companies and businesses became the government's property, including the acrobatic troupes.
-Since acrobatics was considered an art form that was popular with all people, not just the rich or educated, the government supported acrobatic troupes, and even gave money to create new troupes in different regions of the country.
-However, government ownership also meant that troupes had less artistic freedom and individual acrobats didn't have a choice about where they worked or who they worked with.

-Today, in the "new" China, acrobats have made great improvements in both the staging and skill of their art form.
+Chinese Acrobatics Today Today, in the "new" China, acrobats have made great improvements in both the staging and skill of their art form.
 Companies use music, costumes, props and lighting to create striking and imaginative stage productions.

-Acrobatic Training

-There are as many as 100,000 people who attend special acrobat schools in China today.
+Acrobatic Training There are as many as 100,000 people who attend special acrobat schools in China today.
 Students start training at age five or six, working from early in the morning to late afternoon, six days a week.
 Students learn and then continue developing the four skills which are an acrobat's foundation: handstand, tumbling, flexibility and dance.
 After almost 10 years of hard training, the most talented students join professional city-wide troupes, and only a few of these skilled performers are then chosen to be part of internationally known companies like the Peking Acrobats.

 3 About the Performance & Artists

 Peking Acrobats

 Guiding Questions: